 Mon-Fri: 8am-6pm Sat: 8:30am-3pm Sun: Closed

 How to Get Here

 2823 Nottawasaga Concession 7, Collingwood Ontario, Canada L9Y 3Z1

 We are located on Poplar Sideroad which runs west and east between County Road 124 and Highway 26.
 We are close to the intersection of Poplar Sideroad and Raglan Street across the road from the Collingwood Georgian College Campus

 Payment is required when services are rendered.
 We accept Visa, Master Card, American Express and Debit.
 We are not able to accept personal cheques.
-We gladly process pet insurance claims and financing is available through Pay Bright and Scratachplay.
-Applying is quick and easy and the first three months are interest free! (see below)
+We gladly process pet insurance claims and financing is available through Scratchpay.
+Applying is quick and easy, requiring no hard credit check.

 It is our goal to clearly outline treatment plans for our patients and work closely with our clients to make sure that all options for treatment are explained.
 You are in the driver's seat!
 We work hard to come up with treatment plans within your budget and goals in mind.
 Estimates are routinely given however please understand that we can not give estimates over for the phone for patients we have not seen as every case is unique